Multi-purpose and conditional cash-based transfers (CBTs) and public health among Syrian refugees

 Principal Investigator: Shannon Doocy

 The study will assess effectiveness of cash transfers, including multi-purpose cash (MPC) and conditional cash transfers (CCTs) for health, among Syrian refugees in Jordan (MPC and CCTs) and Lebanon (MPC).
 The CCT component will follow a randomly sampled cohort of vulnerable hypertension and/or diabetes patients over the course of a year.
-The study will examine how MPC and CCTs for non-camp Syrian refugees affect: 1) health expenditures (quantity, debt); 2) health-seeking behaviour and health service utilization (frequency of care seeking, private vs. public); 3); and for CCTs, health outcomes (control of diabetes/hypertension).
+The research will examine how MPC and CCTs for non-camp Syrian refugees affect: 1) health expenditures (quantity, debt); 2) health-seeking behaviour and health service utilization (frequency of care seeking, private vs. public); 3); and for CCTs, health outcomes (control of diabetes/hypertension).

 The study will allow for analysis of how provision of increased but insufficient funds through MPCs and CCTs are (not) used to address health needs by assessing household economy and spending patterns; health-seeking behavior and service utilization; and control of hypertension and diabetes (CCTs only).